-It is important to support the investment portfolio, where appropriate to build growth and alleviate working capital pressure.
-During the year 7 follow on investments were made as below:
+We have built a strong portfolio but it is important to support the companies where appropriate to allow them to invest for growth and alleviate working capital pressure.
+During the year, ten follow-on investments totalling £3.0 million were made.